adamsarpatki/hugoplate-adamsarpatki/content/english/te-portfolio/_index.md

 ---

 This is a list of the knitting patterns I've tech edited.
 You can also find the list [in my Ravelry bundle](https://ravel.me/adamsarpatki/mte).
+If you'd like to work together on one of your knitting patterns, [check out my process](/technical-editing/), then [contact me for a free quote](/contact/).